xdTobs/_18_roborally/documentation/taxonomy/taxonomy.md

 - 2 - 2 to 6 players can play the game.

-- 3 - Each player Can/must draw from their own programming card deck corresponding to the their chosen robot
+- 3 - Each player can draw from their own programming card deck corresponding to the their chosen robot

 - 4 - Play 5 programming cards in a turn to plan the robot\'s
   movements.